Skip to main content

 Dry Socket Prevention

-Dry socket (alveolar osteitis) occurs when the blood clot dislodges from the extraction site, exposing bone and nerves.
-It causes severe throbbing pain starting 3–5 days after extraction.
-Prevent it by:
+Dry socket happens when the blood clot falls out of the extraction site, leaving the bone and nerves exposed.
+It causes strong throbbing pain starting 3 to 5 days after the extraction.
+Here is how to prevent it:

-• Not poking the extraction site with your tongue or fingers
+• Do not poke the extraction site with your tongue or fingers

-If you develop severe pain 3–5 days post-extraction, call us immediately — dry socket is easily treated with a medicated dressing.
+If you get severe pain 3 to 5 days after your extraction, call us right away.
+Dry socket is easy to treat with a medicated dressing.

 Healing Timeline

-Days 1–3: Blood clot forms, initial healing begins, swelling peaks
+Days 1 to 3: A blood clot forms, healing begins, swelling peaks

-Days 4–7: Swelling subsides, soft tissue begins closing over the socket
+Days 4 to 7: Swelling goes down, soft tissue starts to close over the socket

-Weeks 2–3: Gum tissue nearly healed, socket filling with new bone
+Weeks 2 to 3: Gum tissue is nearly healed, socket fills with new bone

-3–6 Months: Complete bone regeneration in the socket
+3 to 6 Months: Complete bone growth in the socket

 After Dental Implant Placement

-Dental implant surgery requires careful post-operative care to ensure successful osseointegration — the fusion of implant to bone.
-Full healing takes 3–6 months, but initial recovery is typically 7–14 days.
+Dental implant surgery needs careful care afterward to make sure the implant bonds properly to your jawbone.
+Full healing takes 3 to 6 months, but the initial recovery period is usually 7 to 14 days.

 First 48 Hours

-• Bite on gauze for 45–60 minutes after surgery
+• Bite on gauze for 45 to 60 minutes after surgery

-• Swelling is normal and peaks at 48–72 hours
+• Swelling is normal and peaks at 48 to 72 hours

-• After 48 hours, switch to warm compresses to reduce swelling
+• After 48 hours, switch to warm compresses to help bring the swelling down

 Pain Management